Ronan-H/md5/overview.md

  * [References](#references)

 ## Introduction
 In the original version of this project, I implemented the MD5 algorithm in C, and proved it's accuracy using a suite of tests.
 In the rescoped version of this project, I have expanded on the implementation, adding command line options, and a cracking utility.
-In this document, I go into greater detail to describe the MD5 algorithm, and demonstrate how MD5 hashes can be cracked using the approaches of brute-force by trialing all the possible permutations of the input space, and lookup tables.
+In this document, I go into greater detail to describe the MD5 algorithm, and demonstrate how MD5 hashes can be cracked using the approaches of brute-force by trialling all the possible permutations of the input space, and lookup tables.
 I also explain how those approaches are infeasible for larger sizes of input, and break down both MD5 and those reversal algorithms to show the worst-case time and space complexity when different approaches are used.

 As part of this document being *"pitched at students  in  the  year  below"*, I have included some question and answer blocks.
 The question should be thought about before opening the answer and reading on.